apidaze/apidaze-js/README.md

 # APIdaze WebRTC JavaScript API (new version in development!)

-You need to create an application on APIdaze at https://developers.apidaze.io.
+You need to create an application on APIdaze at VoIP Innovations: https://voipinnovations.com/programmable.
 The `API key` that matches with your application will be used in the various examples.

 # Installation